aklinker1/bunv/README.md

       ```
 - [ ] Use the latest version of Bun when not in a project
 - [ ] Look up the directory tree to find the version file
+- [ ] Prebuilt binaries and an install script

 ## Installation